-\textbf{Detection Report and Feedback} \begin{itemize} \item Here is the original clean main design and the design containing the detected Trojan. \item Here is the type of the detected Trojan (i.e denial of service, information leakage, etc.) and the evasion attempt number of the design with the detected Trojan. \item Here is a detection log consisting of the confidence scores of the GNN models that detected the Trojan. \end{itemize} \textbf{Task} \begin{itemize} \item Based on the detection report, modify the original clean main design to re-insert the Trojan. \item The new implementation must be significantly stealthier to evade detection. \item Evade HW2VEC by minimizing changes to the Data Flow Graph (DFG) and Abstract Syntax Tree (AST) structure, avoiding new nodes/edges. \item The rest of the prompt goes on to specify the same format for the response as in the initial prompt for the sake of explainability. \item Syntax checking and feedback from syntax errors is implemented here as well, same as during the initial generation. \end{itemize}
+\begin{promptfigure}[halign title=center, fontupper= , fonttitle= ] {\textbf{Representative prompts used for detection evasion attempts}} {Representative prompt used for detector-aware Trojan re-insertion, providing the original clean design, the detected Trojan design, GNN confidence scores, and evasion strategy to the LLM.} \textbf{Detection Report and Feedback} \begin{itemize} \item Here is the original clean main design and the design containing the detected Trojan. \item Here is the type of the detected Trojan (i.e denial of service, information leakage, etc.) and the evasion attempt number of the design with the detected Trojan. \item Here is a detection log consisting of the confidence scores of the GNN models that detected the Trojan. \end{itemize} \textbf{Task} \begin{itemize} \item Based on the detection report, modify the original clean main design to re-insert the Trojan. \item The new implementation must be significantly stealthier to evade detection. \item Evade HW2VEC by minimizing changes to the Data Flow Graph (DFG) and Abstract Syntax Tree (AST) structure, avoiding new nodes/edges. \item The rest of the prompt goes on to specify the same format for the response as in the initial prompt for the sake of explainability. \item Syntax checking and feedback from syntax errors is implemented here as well, same as during the initial generation. \end{itemize}

-\end{promptbox} These artifacts form a structured dataset of LLM-generated HT, annotated with rich process metadata.
+\end{promptfigure} These artifacts form a structured dataset of LLM-generated HT, annotated with rich process metadata.
 Compared with datasets derived from~\cite{faruque2025unleashing}, which typically record a single LLM output per configuration against a fixed detector, this corpus captures the full evolution of each HT under iterative interaction with an ML-based defense.
 As a result, it enables a more realistic assessment of both HT stealthiness and detector robustness under an adaptive, tool-assisted threat model.